-- Lunch (fast food) on the drive to camp (about \$5) - Eating at Golden Corral in Bloomington on Wednesday evening (about \$12) - Buying souvenirs, t-shirts, snacks and gear at the Trading Post - Some merit badge classes may require an extra fee, payable to the Trading Post on Sunday.
+- Lunch (fast food) on the drive to camp (about \$5). - Wednesday evening is Troop night.
+Each Troop is responsible for buying their own dinner (about \$12). - Buying souvenirs, t-shirts, snacks and gear at the Trading Post. - Some merit badge classes may require an extra fee, payable to the Trading Post on Sunday.